 - Takes a bit of time to warm up.

-The Brother HL-L2460DW is an excellent choice if you're looking for a printer that simply works and is ready to print even after weeks of inactivity.
+The Brother HL-L2460DW is an outstanding choice if you're looking for a printer that simply works and is ready to print even after weeks of inactivity.
 Since it's a laser printer, you won't have to worry about clogging, which is ideal if you don't print often.
 It prints quickly and has a high page yield; it's also compatible with a variety of high-yield cartridges, making it ideal for those with a very high print load.
-It also supports multiple connectivity options, including both Morpia and Apple AirPrint services, which makes it very easy to print from any device.
+It also supports multiple connectivity options, including both Morpia and Apple AirPrint, making it very easy to print from any device.

 High page yield results in low cost-per-print.